lgaudencio/geography-quiz/README.md

 Implementation:

 * The user will know if their answer is correct or incorrect.
 The quiz answer button will highlight green if the selection is correct.
-If the user selects the wrong answer, their selected answer button will highlight red and the correct answer will highlight in green.
+If the user selects the wrong answer, their selected answer button will highlight in red and the correct answer will highlight in green.

 User Story: